 Quadrennial Comprehensive Policy Review

-The UN Secretary-General leads the preparation for the QCPR resolution, with his report on its implementation, and its companion report with the Secretary-General’s recommendations as the main substantive inputs, and a body of analytical work as background information in support of Member States’ deliberations.
+The UN Secretary-General leads the preparation for the QCPR resolution, with his report on its implementation, and a body of analytical work as background information in support of Member States’ deliberations.

 The QCPR process was envisioned as a shared responsibility of the GA & ECOSOC, with ECOSOC conducting the informed review and the GA issuing the respective resolution to evaluate UN effectiveness, efficiency, coherence and impact and guide the system in supporting developing countries in implementing the 2030 sustainable development agenda.